 4. Bliznaka (The Twin):

-The Twin Lake is considered the largest one of the lakes due to its staggering 8.9030.8 square meters space.
-The Twin Lake stands at 2,243 meters of an altitude and is 27.5 meters deep.
-The Twin Lake is wide at the edges and narrow in the middle, giving it the shape of an hourglass.
+The Twin Lake is considered the largest of the lakes due to its staggering 8.9030.8 square meters of space.
+The Twin Lake stands at 2,243 meters of altitude and is 27.5 meters deep.
+The Twin Lake is vast at the edges and narrow in the middle, making it an hourglass.

-The dry season splits the lake into two smaller lakes which is where the lake got its name from.
+The dry season splits the lake into two smaller lakes, where it got its name.

 5. Babreka (The Kidney):